-- sexual violence and sexual harassment - bullying (including cyberbullying) - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm; - 'Upskirting' typically involves taking a picture under a person's clothing (not necessarily a skirt) without them knowing, with the intention of viewing their genitals or buttocks (with or without underwear) to obtain sexual gratification, or cause the victim humiliation, distress or alarm.
-Anyone of any gender can be a victim. - sexting (also known as youth produced sexual imagery): - initiation/hazing type violence and rituals.
+- sexual violence such as rape, assault by penetration and sexual assault (including any online element that facilitates or threatens and/or encourages sexual violence). - Harmful Sexual Behaviours (HSB) such as sexual comments, remarks, jokes and online sexual harassment, which may be standalone or part of a broader pattern of abuse. - Causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party. - bullying (including cyberbullying, prejudiced based and discriminatory bullying). - Abuse in intimate personal relationships between peers - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm (again this may include an online element which facilitates, threatens and/or encourages physical abuse). - 'Upskirting' typically involves taking a picture under a person's clothing (not necessarily a skirt) without them knowing, with the intention of viewing their genitals or buttocks (with or without underwear) to obtain sexual gratification, or cause the victim humiliation, distress or alarm.
+Anyone of any gender can be a victim. - consensual and non-consensual sharing of nude and semi-nude images and/or videos (also known as sexting or youth produced sexual imagery): - initiation/hazing type violence and rituals (this may include an online element).